 You must obey all parking signs.

-Any parking sign that has a red border around the outside means that you cannot stop there at any time, unless other times are shown.
+Any parking sign that has a red border around the outside means that you can’t stop there at any time, unless other times are shown.

 You can stop after you pass this sign